Actor Pool Subsystem

 /**

-* Spawns an actor from a given pool, creating a pool as necessary.
+* Spawns an actor from a given pool, creating a pool as necessary, positioning it in the world and activating it.

 * @param Position The world position to spawn the actor at.